mikedilger/mosaic-spec/docs/rationale.md

 By putting the big-endian timestamp at the front of the ID, IDs sort in time order and group temporally (for database performance).

-The zeroes in the ID maintain 64-bit alignment.

 ### Address Fields